 We constructed a 2-mile-long, 10-inch waste transmission pipeline under Market Avenue SW.
 The pipeline allows surcharge customers to discharge concentrated waste.
 The waste flows into the WRRF at 1300 Market Ave.
 Currently, we hold waste from this pipeline until off peak hours.
 We then load balance the flow of the concentrated waste.
 This levels out current pollutant loading flow patterns at the WRRF.

 We began construction of a biodigestion system in late 2017.
-When competed, this will manage municipal solids and higher strength wastes from the pipeline.
-We're planning to begin biodigester implementation in the summer of 2020.
-Biodigestion will allow us to recycle the available carbon (methane) that the biodigester produces.
-We can use this to produce energy (electricity) to power and heat WRRF buildings and operations.
+When completed, this will manage municipal solids and higher strength wastes from the pipeline.
+We're planning to begin biodigester implementation in the summer of 2021.
+Biodigestion will allow us to recycle the available carbon (methane) that the biodigester produces and reduce the amount of solids we send to landfill.

 Renewable Natural Gas (RNG) Conditioning System